Uncover 11 Hidden Fun Facts About Thailand

 Thailand is a conservative culture with a number of social expectations.
 They include:

-• Making conservative clothing choices – It’s important to respect the conservative culture, particularly when entering temples.
+• Making conservative clothing choices – It’s important to respect the conservative Thai culture, particularly when entering temples.
 Visitors are advised to avoid low-cut shirts, short shorts and skin tight clothing and to cover your shoulders when appropriate.

 • Removing shoes – Thai people usually remove their shoes when entering homes, temples and even some shops.